NishantIyer/main3/pages/index.md

 However, proprietary aspects of the stack presently limit cross-platform software support relative to dominant operating systems like Windows, MacOS and Android.
 Lack of software compatibility poses the biggest obstacle, which he intensely works to mitigate by incorporating as much third-party software as possible into a minimum viable product.

-His technical foundation, established from age 6, encompasses diverse computing and corporate concepts including IT infrastructure, computing architectures, systems architecture, firmware development, virtualization, distributed systems, cloud services, data management, platform development, corporate governance, intellectual property and product innovation.
+His technical foundation, established from **age 6**, encompasses diverse computing and corporate concepts including IT infrastructure, computing architectures, systems architecture, firmware development, virtualization, distributed systems, cloud services, data management, platform development, corporate governance, intellectual property and product innovation.

 Beyond his core efforts, his community involvement includes moderating developer forums to encourage healthy technical debate, contributing open source code, and advisory engagements.

 In Cloud,

-- Designed and implemented IaC solutions catering to serverless,
-	containerized, and server-based workloads, Resource Allocation, High-Performance Computing,
-	Auto-Scaling, Container Orchestration, and Service Mesh.
+- Designed and implemented IaC solutions catering to serverless, containerized, and server-based workloads, Resource Allocation, High-Performance Computing, Auto-Scaling, Container Orchestration with Kubernetes, Docker Swarm, and Service Mesh like Istio, Linkerd.
-- BDA leveraging: Apache MADlib, Spark, Kafka, Cassandra, HBase; SOLR search, Impala OLAP
-	on Hadoop, Hive DW.
+- BDA leveraging: Apache MADlib, Spark, Kafka, Cassandra, HBase on AWS, GCP, Azure; SOLR search, Impala OLAP on Hadoop, Hive DW on EMR, Databricks.
-- Built and prototyped Distributed Object Stateful Architecture (DOSA) - data abstraction layer for remote desktops on serverless.
+- Built and prototyped Distributed Object Stateful Architecture (DOSA) - data abstraction layer for remote desktops on AWS Lambda, Azure Functions.
-- Authored OSS plugins, mods, and mkt. images for clients, and tools fostering multi-cloud.
+- Authored OSS plugins, mods, and mkt. images for clients, and tools fostering multi-cloud on AWS, GCP, Azure.

 In Virtualization & Services,

-- Wrote an entire remote desktop environment on serverless. (first in the world) while maintaining the state.
+- Wrote an entire remote desktop environment on AWS Lambda, Azure Functions while maintaining the state. (first in the world)
-- Expertise in containerization with Docker and Kubernetes; service mesh orchestration using Istio.-
+- Expertise in containerization with Docker and Kubernetes on EKS, AKS, GKE; service mesh orchestration using Istio, Linkerd.
-- Configured VDIs for non-profit DeFi networks and DaaS offerings.
+- Configured VDIs for non-profit DeFi networks and DaaS offerings on VMware, Citrix, AWS Workspaces.
-- Practiced novel approaches to LXCs
+- Practiced novel approaches to LXCs on Proxmox, oVirt
-- Product knowledge - Vmware
+- Product knowledge - Vmware vSphere, ESXi, NSX-T

 Novelty @Cascade,

 - Lubera Architecture: Allows remote graphical presentations at sub-dial bandwidths.
 Patents: 2
 - ECN: Client Architecture with Graphic and Compute Units.
 - Others listed in Company Profile.

 Other Key Competencies,

-- Worked around computers since age 6.
+- **Worked around computers since age 6.**
-- Platforms: Vercel, Netlify, Vim, Arch Linux, MongoDB, OpenStack, CORS, Git, Elastic Stack
+- Platforms: Vercel, Netlify, Vim, Arch Linux, MongoDB, OpenStack, CORS, Git, Elastic Stack, Jenkins, CircleCI
 - Network Programming & Systems Engineering with specialized performance modeling techniques.
-- Languages: Proficient in Python, C, JavaScript, and mediocre Haskell
+- Languages: Proficient in Python, C, JavaScript, Java, and mediocre Haskell
-- Web Development: Web 3.0 - PWA - 100+
+- Web Development: Web 3.0 - PWA - React, Angular, Vue - 100+
 - CG programming, rendering pipeline architecture.
-- Bot Development: Discord(82 servers) and Telegram.
+- Bot Development: Discord(82 servers) and Telegram, Microsoft Bot Framework

-+Business: Anything related to "Corporate" is my interest, IP, BI, FI.
++Business: Anything related to "Corporate" is in interest, IP, BI, FI.
 +Ex-Hacktivist with political interests.
-Active contributions to prominent group(s) during 2021-22 (age12-13).
+Active contributions to prominent group(s) during 2021-22 (age 12-13).

 When not chasing digits, i hit the gym.
 ### Experience

-- **Executive Partner** @ Devisi Cloud - Overseeing multiple cloud projects and pioneering the world's first code-level resource virtualizer.
+- **Executive Partner** @ Devisi Cloud - He is overseeing multiple cloud projects and pioneering the world's first code-level resource virtualizer.
 Deeply intergrated with Portcom ecosystem and HRCI.
-- **Hosting Service Manager** - Pagure represents a streamlined, git-centric forge system meticulously constructed upon the foundation of pygit2.
-In light of the complexity to the hosting and management of such a platform, I have undertaken the responsibility of orchestrating and maintaining distinct forge instances tailored to the unique needs and requisites of diverse organizations.
-This endeavor demands a profound comprehension of git workflows, pygit2's inner workings to ensure seamless and optimized operation.
+- **Hosting Service Manager** - He has undertaken the responsibility of orchestrating and maintaining distinct forge instances tailored to the unique needs and requisites of diverse organizations.
+This demands a comprehension of git workflows, pygit2's inner workings to ensure seamless and optimized operation.
-- **Open-Source Developer** - As an open source developer, I have had the opportunity to contribute to various modules, frameworks, and Linux distributions that are relied upon by people around the world.
-Through my involvement in online communities such as Discord and Slack, I have connected with other developers, shared my projects, and collaborated on open source projects, gaining valuable experience in software development and making meaningful contributions to the open source software community.
+- **Open-Source Developer** - As an open source developer, he have had the opportunity to contribute to various modules, frameworks, and Linux distributions that are relied upon by people around the world.
+Through his involvement in online communities such as Discord and Slack, he have connected with other developers, shared my projects, and collaborated on open source projects, gaining valuable experience in software development and making meaningful contributions to the open source software community.
-- **Ethereum** - I was a moderator and part of API development team building core infrastructure for over 1 year.
+- **Ethereum** - He was a moderator and part of API development team building core infrastructure for over 1 year.
 - **Cardano Community** - Developed Plutus frameworks, monitored HPC markets, made marketplace images for community and ensured HAs and FTs for DLT (Decentralized Ledger Technologies) for over 1 year.

 ### Indulgence in Universities and Certification